fpga4fun.com - where FPGAs are fun.

 always @(posedge clk) counter <= counter+1;

-// Use the highest bit of the counter (MSB) to drive the speaker
+// and use the most significant bit (MSB) of the counter to drive the speaker

 assign speaker = counter[15];